 Intended outcome Success criteria Improve and sustain the attainment of children, making at least expected progress.
 Pupil Progress data shows children make at least expected progress.
 Children eligible for the Pupil Premium attain at least as well other children.
 Children who receive additional, teacher-led tuition attain at least as well as their counterparts.
 Children to make age-related expectations.
 Children to know more and remember more.
 Improve and sustain the resilience, confidence and self-esteem of all pupils.
 For the pupils themselves to recognise that they have the tools to regulate their emotions and behaviour.
 Positive mindset.
 Children understand what expected behaviour in and around the school looks like.
 Children are able to reflect on their behaviour and self-regulate.
+Class Charts - to build on positive pro-social behaviours.
+Help to understand expectation.
 Improving and maintaining attendance Children who are eligible for the Pupil Premium attend school at least as well other children (no in-school gap).
 Widening experiences and extending opportunities.
 This will boost confidence, enable them to experience new situations and achieve.
 Children have many opportunities throughout their education at Bishop Wood to widen their life experiences.
 We aim for all children to undertake at least 3 visits/experiences outside school per year.
 We offer a wide range of after-school clubs which all children are able to attend Children's language is enriched by their experiences.
 Create and maintain positive relationships with parents.
 Work together for common goal.
 Close and trusting relationships with parents.

-Parents are able to discuss concerns openly and suggestions/solutions discussed Improved maths Maths results will be in line with other subjects
+Parents are able to discuss concerns openly and suggestions/solutions discussed Common understanding of expectations Improved maths Maths results will be in line with other subjects